Research 7 min read October 24, 2025

 5.9%

-Average ROI for enterprise AI initiatives
+Actual average ROI for enterprise AI

 Source: IBM Institute for Business Value, 2023